andrew/ultimate-awesome/README.md

 - [awesome-datasets](https://github.com/kili-technology/awesome-datasets) - A comprehensive list of annotated training datasets classified by use case.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
+- [Awesome-Neuro-Symbolic-Learning-with-LLM](https://github.com/LAMDASZ-ML/Awesome-Neuro-Symbolic-Learning-with-LLM) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [awesome-initramfs](https://github.com/LaszloGombos/awesome-initramfs) - Awesome initramfs.
 - [talks](https://github.com/learn-anything/talks) - Awesome Talks .
 - [awesome_transformer](https://github.com/lucasjinreal/awesome_transformer) - A curated list of transformer learning materials, shared blogs, technical reviews.